 LGBTQ Homeless Youth

-According to the HRC, LGBTQ are 120% more likely to be homeless than their cisgender and heterosexual peers.
+According to the HRC, LGBTQ youths are 120% more likely to be homeless than their cisgender and heterosexual peers.
 Homelessness in LGBTQ youth may be due to issues with an unsupportive family or other stresses associated with being LGBTQ in an unwelcoming environment.

 LGBTQ Rights and Laws

 Legal protections for LGBTQ people in the United States are very much a work in progress.
-Some basic federal protections exist, with ongoing talks about future anti-discrimination and pro-LGBTQ legistlation in the works.
+Some basic federal protections exist, with ongoing talks about future anti-discrimination and pro-LGBTQ legislation in the works.
 However, at the federal level, many protections are still lacking, leaving LGBTQ people open to discrimination, harassment, and violence.